Mobile RAD: Create a protected OData service on Cloud Foundry and consume it with an offline MDK app.

 Back in the destination configuration on SAP Cloud Platform Neo, paste the URL in the URL field of the destination and save the destination.
 Now the Mobile extension in SAP Web IDE will be able to find SAP Mobile Services on Cloud Foundry.

 The second destination is for the Mobile Back-End Tools extension to access SAP Mobile Services on Cloud Foundry.
 The destination name has to be in the format “mobileservices_cf_<account data centre>”.
 In our case, for trial, this would become “mobileservices_cf_eu10”.
 For this destination you only need the additional property WebIDEEnabled : true.
-The url is the same as for the first destination.
+The url is the same as for the first destination, but in this case we only need the base url.
+So in this case, please skip the path to the cockpit.

 Creating the OData service